mmaad18/IKT450-code/README.md

 # IKT450-code
-Code written for the IKT450 course at UiA
+Code for the course IKT450 at UiA